 Visit www.mtbwoodstock.com for more details.

 The Memphremagog Trails offers a scenic mix of single and double-track trails managed by a local nonprofit whose mission is to create and promote local trails for year-round use.
-Trails include a mix of technical features and family-friendly terrain—with the bonus of gorgeous views of Lake Memphremagog on the Canadian border.
+These Vermont bike trails include a mix of technical features and family-friendly terrain—with the bonus of gorgeous views of Lake Memphremagog on the Canadian border.

 Register for the Grateful 2022 ride on Oct.
 8—touted as “Not quite cyclocross, not quite MTB.
 Unlike any race around!”